mcjian09/mcjian09.github.io/index.md

 ## About Me

 Hi!
-I'm **Michael Jian**, a researcher interested in *mathematics, data science, machine learning, and statistics*.
+I'm **Michael Jian**, a high-schooler attending University High School, Irvine, California.

-I enjoy exploring both abstract math and real-world problems.
+I really like exploring and solving both abstract math and real-world problems.

 This site highlights some of the research projects I've worked on, including: